 Camera, tripod, backpack, warm overalls, headlamp, warm drink, guiding services and approximately two and a half hours of searching for and photographing the aurora.

-Tours depart from Abisko Mountain Lodge at 8pm and last two and a half hours.
+Tours depart from Abisko Turiststation at 8pm and last two and a half hours.
 You should be prepared for cold conditions and be able to walk a total of 2km unaided – there may be deep snow.
 If you have any physical limitations that may affect your ability to walk on this tour, please contact us in advance so we can discuss your requirements.